amcz/specifications/README.md

 - [dimension ordering in probabilistic files](#dimension_order)
 - [specification of reference time](#reference_time)
 - Use of bnds coordinate variable
+- Some VAACs may be using a string such as '999999' for volcano_id when volcano is unknown.

 ## Other discussion points
 What value should be used for volcano_id when volcano is unknown